Peer Reviewing and Artistic Research

 If the submission is rejected with the opportunity to resubmit, the author(s) will have the opportunity to resubmit the exposition, taking into account the comments of the reviewers and the editorial board.
 The submission will again be reviewed by the same or a similar group of peers.

 If the submission is accepted with revisions, the author should use the editorial board review as a guide to make appropriate changes requested by the reviewers.
 The comments in the editorial board review form must be addressed in order to qualify the submission for publication.
 When completed, the changes will be checked by the Managing Editor against a completed author response form.
 If the submission is translated or multilingual it is the author's responsibility to consistently translate these changes between languages.

 If the submission is accepted it will be professionally proof-read and copyedited.
 A final version will then be approved by the author before being published in one of the next issues of JAR.

 How can I review for JAR?

 Both JAR’s Editorial Board and the author suggest potential reviewers for each submission.
 Independent of recommendations we also seek experts through literature searches, etc. JAR has a growing database of reviewers who generously agree to contribute their time and expertise.
 The journal welcomes the interest of possible reviewers from all disciplines, whether operating inside or outside the academic context.
-Contact us if you feel you can help us in this important role.
+Contact us via the website contact form, selecting 'peer review', if you feel you can help us in this important role.

 Instructions for Reviewers